publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schX/m__us_usc_t7_s7033.md

     (d) __Return of funds__

-        Funds reserved under subsection (a) of this section and unobligated at the end of the fiscal year shall be returned to the agency from which the funds were reserved, to remain available until expended.
+        Funds reserved under subsection (a) and unobligated at the end of the fiscal year shall be returned to the agency from which the funds were reserved, to remain available until expended.

 ([Pub.
 L. 106–222, § 4][/us/pl/106/222/s4], June 20, 2000, [114 Stat.
 354][/us/stat/114/354].)